HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 Ignore this item and proceed to the next step: skip this step and perform the next step.

-Return: return to the \"cluster information confirmation\" page.
+Return: return to the "cluster information confirmation" page.

 Next step: available only after all detection and backup items are passed.
 Otherwise, it will be grayed.

 -   Detection items must all be passed before taking the next step.
 Otherwise, manual intervention is required to solve the failed items.

-1\.
-Abnormal high availability status of compute nodes in the master center .
+1. Abnormal high availability status of compute nodes in the master center .

 ![](assets/visual-idc/image14.png)

-2\.
-The data source in the master center is not available.
+2. The data source in the master center is not available.

 ![](assets/visual-idc/image15.png)

-3\.
-Abnormal DR relations of data source.
+3. Abnormal DR relations of data source.

 ![](assets/visual-idc/image16.png)

-4\.
-No master-slave data consistency detection and global data consistency is performed for all data with 24 hours.
+4. No master-slave data consistency detection and global data consistency is performed for all data with 24 hours.

 ![](assets/visual-idc/image17.png)